Insights, Tips, and Tales

 What Are Silverfish?

 Silverfish are fall invaders that not only damage personal property but also cause allergies.
-A runny nose could actually be the result of these insects rather than from the change in weather.
+A runny nose could be the result of these insects rather than from the change in weather.

 Silverfish measure 3/4 an inch in length and have a teardrop shape.
 Silverfish get their name from their bluish-silver color and waddling or “fish-like” movements.
 Three extended bristles on their tails help identify these pests too.